Yashi-sharma1208/VideoCall/README.md

 Rename application.properties.demo to application.properties and change the values of keys according to your db configuration

-Create an accorunt on zego cloud using link - www.zegocloud.com change appID and serverSecret accordingly inside videocall.html file
+Create an account on zego cloud using link - www.zegocloud.com change appID and serverSecret accordingly inside videocall.html file

 Run the SpringBoot project and enjoy.